 - Eating unusually large amounts of food in a small window of time, such as over a two-hour period

-- Feeling that your eating behavior is out of control and you can't stop yourself
+- Feeling as though your binging behavior is out of control

 - Eating rapidly during binge episodes

 - Feeling depressed, disgusted, ashamed, guilty, or upset about your eating

 - Binging without an attempt to purge afterwards to lose weight (e.g., through vomiting, laxative use, or exercising excessively)